neutrinojs/neutrino/packages/react-components/README.md

 ```

 You can then publish these components to npm.
 When publishing your project to npm, consider excluding your `src`
-directory by using the `files` property to whitelist `lib`, or via `.npmignore` to blacklist `src`.
-Components are
+directory in `package.json` by using the `files` property to whitelist `build`, or via `.npmignore` to blacklist `src`.
-generated as UMD named modules, with the name corresponding to the component file name. e.g.
+Components are generated as UMD named modules, with the name corresponding to the component file name. e.g.
 `src/components/Custom/index.js` maps to `Custom`, as well as `src/components/Custom.js` mapping to `Custom`.

 These modules are ES-compatible modules, so they can be `import`ed as expected.
 If you want to use them with CJS